 * During the Vietnam War, the US Army and the US Air Force were often at odds over the issue of close air support.
-The Air Force regarded CAS as their mandate and were opposed to Army attempts to take over that role for themselves, while the Army felt the Air Force was not responsive enough to their needs.
-The Army was not allowed to operate armed fixed-wing aircraft -- though there was a little cheating on this point -- but the service did acquire armed helicopter gunships.
-The Air Force did obtain quantities of the old but excellent piston-powered Douglas A-1 Skyraider or "Spad" strike aircraft originally developed for the Navy, which earned the appreciation of the ground-pounders by its ability to carry a big warload, dish out and take punishment, and remain on station for an extended period of time.
+The Air Force regarded CAS as their mandate and were opposed to Army attempts to take over that role for themselves, while the Army felt the Air Force wasn't responsive enough to Army needs.
+The Army was not allowed to operate armed fixed-wing aircraft -- though there was a little cheating on this point -- but the service was able to acquire armed helicopter gunships.
+The Air Force did obtain quantities of the antiquated but excellent piston-powered Douglas A-1 Skyraider or "Spad" strike aircraft originally developed for the Navy, which earned the appreciation of the ground-pounders by its ability to carry a big warload, dish out and take punishment, and remain on combat station for an extended period of time.

 USAF brass had mixed feelings about the Spad, regarding piston combat aircraft as a thing of the past, but the "fast-mover" jets preferred by the service were nowhere near as adequate in the CAS role -- they came in quick, dropped their warloads, and left, since they generally lacked both the endurance and the resistance to damage to let them hang around on the battlefield.
 They were also much more expensive in every respect than the A-1.
 The bias against the Spad was not completely unreasonable, however, since the enemy continually improved their anti-aircraft capabilities throughout the war, and the Skyraider suffered accordingly.
 Something more sophisticated really was needed.

-The Army was putting a lot of effort into acquiring nuclear weapons that really couldn't be used without direct authorization from the commander in chief -- the President of the United States -- and no competent field commanders feel comfortable relying on tools that there is no assurance they can actually use, or for that matter train to use in any realistic way.
-In effect, tactical nuclear weapons were worthless except as a deterrent.
-The inflexibility of the nuclear option meant the US needed to look to more powerful conventional weapons as equalizers to Soviet armor.
-The Air Force began to see the AX less as a counterinsurgency weapon than as an antiarmor weapon, and accordingly adjusted the requirement to feature a more powerful cannon.
+The Army was putting a lot of effort into acquiring nuclear weapons that really couldn't be used without direct authorization from the commander in chief -- the President of the United States -- and no competent field commanders feel comfortable relying on tools they have no assurance can be actually used, or for that matter train to use in any realistic way.
+In effect, battlefield nuclear weapons were worthless.
+The inflexibility of the nuclear option meant the US needed to look to more capable conventional weapons as equalizers to Soviet armor.
+The Air Force began to see the AX less as a counterinsurgency weapon than as an anti-armor weapon, and accordingly adjusted the requirement to feature a more powerful cannon.
 That was not a minor change, since the cannon was almost certainly going to be very big and the aircraft would have to be effectively designed around it.